History of Berlin: Emerging city (1100–1400)

-In the 12th century the region came under German rule as part of the Margraviate of Brandenburg, founded by Albert the Bear in 1157.
-At the end of the 12th century German merchants founded the first settlements in today's city center, called Berlin around modern Nikolaiviertel and Cölln, on the island in the Spree now known as the Spreeinsel or Museum Island.
-It is not clear which settlement is older and when they got German town rights.
+In the 12th century, the region came under German rule as part of the Margraviate of Brandenburg, founded by Albert the Bear in 1157.
+At the end of the 12th century, German merchants founded two settlements in today's city center – Berlin (or Alt-Berlin; at the site of today's Nikolaiviertel) and Cölln (on the island in the Spree now known as Museum Island).
+It is unclear which settlement is older and when they got German town rights.
+The year 1237 was later taken as the year of founding as the first recorded mention of Cölln is from that year.
+The first mention of Berlin dates to 1244.
 Berlin is mentioned as a town for the first time in 1251 and Cölln in 1261.

-The year 1237 was later taken as the year of founding as the first recorded mention of Cölln is from that year.
-The first mention of Berlin dates to 1244 The two settlements formally merged into the town of Berlin-Cölln in 1432.
+The two settlements formally merged into the town of Berlin-Cölln in 1432.
 Albert the Bear also bequeathed to Berlin the emblem of the bear, which has appeared on its coat of arms ever since.
-Between 1373 and 1415, it was part of the Bohemian Crown Lands.
 By the year 1400 Berlin and Cölln had 8,000 inhabitants.
-A great town center fire in 1380 damaged most written records of those early years, as did the great devastation of the Thirty Years' War 1618–1648.
+A great town center fire in 1380 damaged most written records of those early years, as did the great devastation of the Thirty Years' War (1618–1648).